johnnymo87/cemu-backups/README.md

-# Cemu Scripts
+# Ryujinx Scripts

-Scripts for doing things like backing up and restoring Cemu game data to and from my S3 bucket.
+Scripts for doing things like backing up and restoring RyuJinx game data to and from my S3 bucket.
 Lots of things are hardcoded in these scripts, as it's simpler that way for now.

 Credit for these scripts goes to [this blogpost](https://skarlso.github.io/2016/04/16/minecraft-server-aws-s3-backup/), which offers a script to backup minecraft server world data to an s3 bucket.
+And to [this reddit post](https://www.reddit.com/r/Ryujinx/comments/1246bdo/syncing_save_files_across_computers/) that describe which directories should be backed up.

 ## Depedencies